epccs/Gravimetric/Hardware/README.md

 The board is assembled with CHIPQUIK no-clean solder SMD291AX (RoHS non-compliant).

-The SMD reflow is done in a Black & Decker Model NO. TO1303SB which has the heating elements controlled by a Solid State Relay and an ATMega328p loaded with this [Reflow] firmware.
+The SMD reflow is done in a Black & Decker Model NO. TO1303SB which has the heating elements controlled by a Solid State Relay and an RPUno loaded with this [Reflow] firmware.

 [Reflow]: ../Reflow